ArshiaKaul/Data-Analysis-using-Pandas-and-Matplotlib/README.md

-# Data Analysis in Python
+# Data Analysis and Visualization in Python
 Python is a general purpose easy to learn language having a flat learning curve.
 The syntax is relatively simple.
 The language can be easily understood and learnt by statisticians.
-Even with the knowledge of the syntax and basic functionality, one can start off with learning to use the Python libraries developed specifically for the purpose of data analysis.
+Even with the knowledge of the syntax and basic functionality, one can start off with learning to use the Python libraries developed specifically for the purpose of data analysis and visualization.

 ## Packages required for Data Analysis
 * ### NumPy